Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

-These operators are first defined on $\phi\in C^2(\Gamma)$, in which case the corresponding solutions $u_\phi$ can be seen as classical.
-The results of \cite{Brown} allow to extend both harmonic lifts to bounded (in fact, compact) operators on $\mathcal H$, in which case $u_\phi$ are to be treated as distributional solutions of the respective BVPs.
+subject to Neumann boundary conditions on $\partial Q$.
+These operators are first defined on $\phi\in C^2_0(\Gamma^\varepsilon)$, in which case the corresponding solutions $u_\phi$ can be seen as classical \cite{Zaremba}.
+The results of \cite{Brown} allow one to extend both harmonic lifts to bounded (in fact, compact) operators on $\mathcal H$, in which case $u_\phi$ are to be treated as distributional solutions of the respective boundary value problems.
+The solution operator $\Pi:\mathcal H\mapsto L^{2}(Q)=L^{2}(Q_V)\oplus L^{2}(Q_E)$ is defined as follows: